 Following FTAM By Expanding DoD VS. Becoming A Hostage To Traditional Org Structure

-When a team is not able to deliver a product increment (PSPI) at the end of a sprint, we should not automatically assume that its developers poorly estimated, refined or planned their work.
+Related reading: Maturation (Simplification) of Definition of Ready (DoR) When a team is not able to deliver a product increment (PSPI) at the end of a sprint, we should not automatically assume that its developers poorly estimated, refined or planned their work.
 There could be other reasons.
-In fact, there are many teams that can meet their own Definition of Done (DoD) pretty consistently, … Read more
+In fact, there are many teams that … Read more

 LeSS Talks: German Big Insurance Case Study Discussion, with Wolfgang Steffens